lechmazur/emergent_collusion/README.md

 ## Conclusion: A New Class of Risk

-When frontier LLM agents are given a straightforward profit-maximization goal and a channel to communicate in a partially observable market, emergent price-fixing becomes a frequent outcome.
-Any deployment that permits such agents to message peers or counterparties should assume a significant risk of illegal coordination and build safeguards accordingly.
+When frontier LLM agents are given a straightforward profit-maximization goal plus a channel to communicate in a partially observable market, emergent price-fixing becomes a frequent outcome.
+Any deployment that lets these agents message peers or counterparties should assume a high risk of illegal coordination and build safeguards in from day one.

-The behavior observed in this experiment signals the emergence of a new class of risk in deploying autonomous AI.
-As these systems become more integrated into the economy, the potential for sophisticated, AI-driven anti-competitive actions will grow.
-The core challenge is no longer just about preventing errors or failures, but about governing the successful, strategic, and potentially harmful outcomes of highly capable, goal-directed AI agents.
+The behavior observed in this experiment signals a new class of AI risk.
+As such agents become more integrated into real markets, the challenge shifts from preventing errors to governing the successful—but potentially harmful—strategies they discover.
+Preventing abuse now means managing their “clever” successes, not just avoiding failures.

 ## Multi-agent benchmarks